Tri-Lab Collaboration

 The TREND measurements of proton-induced reactions on arsenic suffered from these depleted targetry capabilities since minimal established thin-target fabrication routes or guiding research existed to produce arsenic foils suitable for stacked-target experiments.
 Consequently, no dedicated facilities were available to provide external fabrication support.
 As a result, all arsenic target fabrication had to be performed by personnel in the TREND collaboration.

-This target fabrication effort is a new development for our research group.
+This target fabrication effort is a new development for our research program.
 We hope to continue these advances and look forward to the extended research scope that these capabilities might bring.

 A. S. Voyles, M. B. Fox, J. T. Morrell, M. P. Zach, E. K. Still, L. A. Bernstein, W. D. Frey, and B. J. Mehciz, “Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments,” arXiv: physics.ins-det, nucl-ex, 2021. https://arxiv.org/abs/2106.05524.